• Skip to primary navigation

 Why I Make This Over and Over

-I’ve been making (and tweaking) this healthy Chicken Fried Rice for years for a few reasons.
+I’ve been making (and tweaking) this healthy Chicken Fried Rice and our Egg Fried Rice for years for a few reasons.

 1. The Sauce, Baby!
 Most fried rice recipes just use soy sauce for seasoning, which can be rather one dimensional, IMO.
 The delicious, complex-tasting sauce in my recipe has salty savoriness in the foreground and a little heat and sweet in the background.
 You’ll definitely want to use all of it!